-EXCITING NEWS!
-Ruben’s weight loss calculations have been published in the The BMJ (British Medical Journal) on 16 December 2014
+GREAT NEWS!
+Ruben’s weight loss calculations were published in the The BMJ (formerly the British Medical Journal) on 16 December 2014

 Ruben is a surfer with a physics degree and a passion for all things scientific.
 He appears on ABC Television’s flagship science program, Catalyst and was the first resident scientist on Play School.
 He speaks at conferences, MC’s events, visits primary and high schools, publishes resources for teachers and writes children’s books full of experiments.
 He has appeared on Studio 3, Sleek Geeks, Roller Coaster, Triple J’s Super Request, ABC Local Radio, Can We Help, Sunrise, Today and Mornings with Kerri-Anne.